 Welcome new faculty!
 You are the foundation for our future, and we will do all we can to help you succeed.
-Please contact Caroline M. Kobek Pezzarossi. the Faculty Development Fellow, with any questions you may have.
+Please contact Teresa Blankmeyer Burke, the Faculty Administrator for Faculty Development, with any questions you may have.

 Moving to the DC Area